OctopusDeploy/blog/blog/2018-04/octopus-release-2018.4.md

 Octopus has long supported scheduled deployments.
 You can simply specify when to execute a deployment, but this only worked a single time.
 Our new recurring scheduled deployments feature lets you trigger a deployment as often as you like.
 This could be deploying a release to your test or QA environment for daily testing, deploying your latest stable release every Friday at 5pm, or even spinning up and tearing down virtual infrastructure on a schedule to save money when it’s not being used... like evenings and weekends.

-This story will become even stronger after we ship operation focused features that let you to run [maintenance tasks](https://github.com/OctopusDeploy/Specs/blob/master/ProcessAsCode/index.md) on a schedule.
+This will become even more powerful when we ship operations focused [maintenance processes](https://github.com/OctopusDeploy/Specs/blob/master/MainenanceProcess/index.md) on a schedule.
 Watch this blog for more information on upcoming features.

 ## First-class Amazon Web Services S3 Support